Narrative 1

 Introduction

 In the Narrative Unit, students learned to tell structured stories through a number of different mediums.
-In English, we wrote Flash Fictions, short narrative essays of less than a thousand words.
-In Digital Meda, we learned how to use HTML and CSS to enhance our wordpress websites, and we used Pro Tools to create audio recordings of our Flash Fictions complete with sound effects and background music to create an immersive experience.
-In Film, students created a story for a film, storyboarded and restoryboarded until it flowed smoothly on paper, and then casted, filmed and edited a Narrative Short Film.
+In English, we wrote Flash Fictions, narrative essays of less than one thousand words.
+In Digital Media, we learned how to use HTML and CSS to enhance our WordPress websites, used Pro Tools to create audio recordings of our Flash Fictions complete with sound effects and background music to create an immersive experience.
+In Film, students created narrative Short films.
+We wrote, storyboarded, casted, and filmed our Narrative project.

 Story